renedewit/QNAP-DownloadStation-Addons/README.md

 Both keys should be present in the sbin folder (check with: ls -al command).

 3.And next, use ds-addon-pack.sh and RSA key to compress add-ons and make a signature:
-./ds-addon-pack.sh private.pem public.pem addons/<torrent foldername>/
+./ds-addon-pack.sh private.pem public.pem addons/<torrent foldername>

 This will generate a package "<torrent foldername><version-timestamp>.addon" in the sbin folder.